prrlesmac/epl_simulator/README.md

 ToDos:
 1. parallelize the 10000 sims across nodes
+2. get a static ec2 host
-2. handle data types in sql db (create tables or specofy schema in df command) implement homefield advantage in win prba do tiebreaker for h2h of multiple ones (tiebreaker of 3 then of 2) do good test of ranking and tiebreaker with diff scenarios
+3. handle data types in sql db (create tables or specofy schema in df command) implement homefield advantage in win prba do tiebreaker for h2h of multiple ones (tiebreaker of 3 then of 2) do good test of ranking and tiebreaker with diff scenarios